Orcas Recycling Services/The Exchange FAQ March 2018

 What is The Exchange?

 In 1981, a group of community activists created Orcas Island’s legendary reuse center: The Exchange.
 Starting out as a one-room cabin on the grounds of the Orcas Transfer Station, The Exchange grew organically into a whimsical collection of sheds, tents, and handmade structures filled with useful items that would otherwise end up in a landfill.
 Most importantly, it was a source of affordable goods for struggling families.
 Over the years The Exchange redirected and redistributed thousands of tons of useful material out of the waste stream and back into the community.
 Sadly, the original Exchange was destroyed by fire in February 2013.

 Who is Orcas Recycling Services?

-Orcas Recycling Services (ORS) is the organization that has always operated The Exchange reuse center at the Orcas Island Transfer Station since 1981.
+Orcas Recycling Services (ORS) is the organization that has always operated The Exchange reuse center at the Orcas Transfer Station.
 In September 2013, ORS, a 501(c)(3) not-for-profit corporation, took over management of the entire Orcas Island Transfer Station (OITS).
-ORS has run the Transfer Station successfully for nearly four years now, adding well over $2 million dollars to the local economy in the process.
+ORS has run the Transfer Station successfully since then, adding well over half a million dollars annually to the local economy in the process.
 Our mission is to “build a zero waste community through service, education and stewardship of Orcas Island’s waste and resource streams.”
-You can see a list of staff and board members at www.exchangeorcas.org/about.
+You can see a list of staff and board members here.